 Why should I hire you when Craigslist has photographers Who'll Shoot for next to nothing?

 For the same reason you don't want to buy a cheap, untested parachute off of Craigslist.

-While I shoot every photograph in a RAW format, I do not provide the original RAW files to my clients.
-The jpg images you receive are art which I have created for you.
-The RAW files are the tools I use to create that art.
+We shoot every photograph in a RAW format, but do not provide the original RAW files to clients.
+The finished jpg images you receive are art which has been created for you.
+The RAW files are the tools we use to create that art.
 Asking for the RAW files is like buying a house and asking the builders for the tools they used to build that house.
-If you wish to have the RAW files as well as the provided .jpg images included in your package, you will need to purchase them separately and a different agreement must be drafted transferring the entire copyright and intellectual property of the photographs over to you.
+If you wish to have the RAW files as well as the provided .jpg images included in your package, you will need to purchase them separately and a different agreement must be drafted transferring the entire copyright and intellectual property of the photographs over to you and away from Chadwick Photography.
 Having the RAW versions of your pictures would give you the ability to change the META data (which contains the copyright information) on the photographs.
 This is a costly difference in your package price (as in, several thousands of dollars) so it is not recommended unless you have a very good reason to have the RAW files.

 Seriously though, rain or snow can actually be a fantastic photo opportunity.
 You should have (hopefully) selected a venue that has a backup plan in place, and running out with cute umbrellas for some quick portraits can be lots of fun!

 There are a few things to keep in mind when figuring this out: